QiYao-Wang/QiYao-Wang.github.io/_pages/about.md

 I am currently leading the Taibao-IP team, focusing on developing advanced IP intelligence services and building LLM-based algorithms and models.
 More details can be found on our Wechat official account, <strong>Taibao-IP</strong> [[Github Organization](https://github.com/AIforIP)].

 <hr>
-<p style="font-family: 'Times New Roman', sans-serif;">Those who can imagine anything, can create the impossible.<br>Sometimes it is the people who no one imagines anything of, that do the things that no one can imagine.<br><span style="font-style: italic; float: right; opacity: 0.85;">—— Alan · Mathison · Turing</span></p>
+<p style="font-family: 'Times New Roman', sans-serif;">Those who can imagine anything, can create the impossible.<br>Sometimes it is the people who no one imagines anything of, that do the things that no one can imagine.<br><span style="font-style: italic; float: right;">—— Alan · Mathison · Turing</span></p>

 # 📌 Research Interests